ms/buildtogether.tech/rights/index.md

 ## Ten Simple Rules for Being Fired

-These rules are based on [my experience with DataCamp][thirdbit-datacamp] and on the experiences of friends and colleagues there and at other companies.
+These rules are based on [my experience with DataCamp][buzzfeed-datacamp] and on the experiences of friends and colleagues there and at other companies.

 1. Insist on a record of all conversations.